 Changes to downtown infrastructure will be minimal.
 The Tampa Hillsborough Expressway Authority will install 46 wireless communication devices called roadside units on streets throughout the deployment area.
 View the roadside unit locations on our interactive map.

 What is the timetable for the pilot?

-The Tampa Connected Vehicle Pilot is proceeding in three phases:
+The THEA Connected Vehicle Pilot is proceeding in three phases:

 - Concept development (September 2015—August 2016)

 - Design, implementation and testing (September 2016—April 2018)

 What happens after the pilot deployment ends?

 As the pilot progresses, the Tampa Hillsborough Expressway Authority will develop a long-range plan for making connected vehicles a continuing part of the city’s transportation system.
 Tampa Bay area residents and visitors can expect to enjoy the benefits of this investment in connected vehicle technology long after the pilot has ended.

 Connected vehicles send and receive messages containing safety-related information such as vehicle location, heading and speed, but these messages do not identify the vehicle or the driver.
 The THEA Connected Vehicle Pilot team is committed to protecting personal privacy.